Do you enjoy math? I hope so! If not, browsing this post just may change your mind.

 - If your 2-digit number is prime, cover a PRIME square.

 - If any of the numbers showing are factors of your 2-digit number, cover one of them.

 - BUT if there’s no square available that matches your number, you lose your turn.

 The first player to get three squares in a row (horizontal/vertical/diagonal) wins.
 Or for a harder challenge, try for four in a row.

 Hat tips: Jimmie Lanley.

 TABLE OF CONTENTS

 And now, on to the main attraction: the blog posts.
-Many articles were submitted by their authors; I’ve drawn others from the immense backlog in my rss reader.
-If you’d like to skip directly to your area of interest, here’s a quick Table of Contents:
+Many articles were submitted by their authors; others were drawn from the immense backlog in my rss reader.
+If you’d like to skip directly to your area of interest, click one of these links.